Stocks fall as yields continue to climb; GameStop surges - WTMJ

 Investors also are looking for Congress to approve President Joe Biden’s proposed economic aid plan.
 That includes $1,400 checks to most Americans.
 However, the plan faces staunch opposition from Republicans and is still subject to negotiations.
 Democrats have chosen to use the legislative process known as reconciliation that would allow them to pass the bill without GOP support.

 After being out of the news for a few weeks, the stocks embraced by large group of active retail traders on messaging boards like Reddit were surging once again.
-GameStop’s jump in early trading Thursday came after it’s share price more than doubled in the last hour of trading Wednesday.
-AMC Entertainment was on track for a fourth straight day of sharp increases Thursday.
+GameStop’s jump Thursday came after it’s share price more than doubled in the last hour of trading Wednesday.
+Movie theater operator AMC Entertainment was up 10% and on track for a fourth straight day of sharp increases.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.